stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 <!-- IntroductionStart -->
 This Technical Specification (TS) presents version {{ts_version}} of the Icelandic Online Banking Services (IOBWS) for {{context_short}}.

+Version {{ts_version}} represents a minor update to the previously released v3.0 of ÍST {{spec_id}}.
+The reason for the update are inconsistencies in properties within the YAML that represent the same remittanceInformationStructuredArray.

 Previous versions of IOBWS, released in 2007 and 2013 respectively, used the OASIS SOAP standards which were current at the time to define common web service interfaces for the Icelandic commercial and savings banks.
 This enabled software vendors, enterprises, and service providers to integrate their accounting, payment, and information systems with the bank's services, allowing them to act on behalf of the customers and with full access to their data.
 <!-- IntroductionEnd -->